preligens-lab/buzzard/doc/actors_of_cached_recipe.md

 - Message exchange with the `Producer`
   - `msg in :` may_i_read_those_cache_tiles
   - `msg out:` you_may_read_this_subset_of_cache_tiles
 - Message exchange with the `FileHasher`.
-When a cache tile exist and has not been opened yet, it needs to be validated against.
+When a cache file exist and has not been opened yet, it needs to be validated.
   - `msg out:` get_the_status_of_this_cache_file
   - `msg in :` got_the_status_of_this_cache_file
 - Message exchange with `Computer` that receives and `Writer` that answers.